-In accordance with the requirements under the Law of the People's Republic of China on Enterprise Income Tax and its implementation regulations, the Opinions of the State Council Concerning Accelerating the Development of the Technological Service Sector (Guo Fa [2014] No. 49), the Notice of the State Taxation Administration on Issues concerning the Administration of Enterprise Income Tax Deduction and Exemption (Guo Shui Fa [2008] No. 111), the Supplementary Notice of the State Taxation Administration on Issues Concerning the Administration of Enterprise Income Tax Deduction on Issues Concerning the Administration of Enterprise Income Tax Deduction on Issues Concerning the Administration of Enterprise Income Tax Preferences (Guo Shui Han [2009] No. 255), the Notice of the State Taxation Administration on Issuing the Measures for the Administration of Tax Deduction or Exemption (for Trial Implementation) (Guo Shui Fa [2005] No. 129) and the Notice of the State Taxation Administration on Issues Concerning the Implementation of the Preferential Income Tax for High and New Technology Enterprises (Guo Shui Han [2009] No. 203), the Company is officially entitled to a preferential enterprise income tax rate of 15% with effect from 2016 and a income tax reduction and exemption of approximately RMB4,440,000 for the year ended 31 December 2021.
+In accordance with the requirements under the Law of the People's Republic of China on Enterprise Income Tax and its implementation regulations, the Opinions of the State Council Concerning Accelerating the Development of the Technological Service Sector (Guo Fa [2014] No. 49), the Notice of the State Taxation Administration on Issues concerning the Administration of Enterprise Income Tax Deduction and Exemption (Guo Shui Fa [2008] No. 111), the Supplementary Notice of the State Taxation Administration on Issues Concerning the Administration of Enterprise Income Tax Preferences (Guo Shui Han [2009] No. 255), the Notice of the State Taxation Administration on Issuing the Measures for the Administration of Tax Deduction or Exemption (for Trial Implementation) (Guo Shui Fa [2005] No. 129) and the Notice of the State Taxation Administration on Issues Concerning the Implementation of the Preferential Income Tax for High and New Technology Enterprises (Guo Shui Han [2009] No. 203), the Company is officially entitled to a preferential enterprise income tax rate of 15% with effect from 2016 and a income tax reduction and exemption of approximately RMB4,458,000 for the year ended 31 December 2022.